lwpie/wair/README.md

 ### logs

 `logs/33/2` and `logs/33/6` contain the TPC-H W(2) and W(6) results respectively. `analyze.py` provides a quick plain text analysis of specific experiment results.
 Other Python scripts and `plot.s`h are used to generate the figures in our paper.

-If you have any questions or need further information, feel free to ask.